duckdb/duckdb-web/docs/sql/statements/create_table.md

 The data of stored generated columns is stored on disk and is computed every time the data of their dependencies change (through an insert/update/drop statement).

-Currently only the `VIRTUAL` kind is supported, and it is also the default option if the last field is left blank.
+Currently, only the `VIRTUAL` kind is supported, and it is also the default option if the last field is left blank.

 ```sql
 -- The simplest syntax for a generated column